Gail Edwards

-Gail Edwards is an American retired actress.
+Gail Edwards (born September 27, 1952) is an American retired actress.
 She has appeared as Dot Higgins in ABC's It's a Living, Sharon LeMeure in NBC's Blossom, and Vicky Larson in ABC's Full House.

 Early life and education

 Edwards was raised in Coral Gables, Florida.
 Her father hung the curtain and lights while she choreographed, costumed, and starred in her own neighborhood musicals.
 In the sixth grade, Edwards played Little Mary in The Women at the Coconut Grove Playhouse in Coconut Grove, Florida, where playwright George Abbott came backstage to single out her performance.